CCM Swaps to Solana

 Besides the general implementation checklist, there are some specific considerations for Solana.

-- The compute unit budget on Solana will be capped to 600k compute units.
+- The compute unit budget on Solana will be capped at 600k compute units.

 - Some extra parameters are needed when initiating a CCM swap to Solana.
 See Solana parameters.

-- There is a limit on the length of the message and number of accounts that can be passed in a CCM swap as explained in transaction length limitation.
+- There is a limit on the message length and the number of accounts that can be passed in a CCM swap as explained in transaction length limitation.

 - The receiver program on the destination chain must implement the described interface.

-- If the amount of gas provided is not enough to cover the costs of the receiver's logic on the destination chain, the transaction will revert on-chain.
+- If the amount of computes units requested is not enough to cover the costs of the receiver's logic on the destination chain, the transaction will revert on-chain.
 An example of a compute unit estimation is provided below.

-While Chainflip will do it's best to succesfully execute any swap with cross-chain messaging, CCM transactions that revert on Solana will currently result in funds not being egressed.
-Ensure the transaction doesn't revert due to lack of compute units or due to the receiver's logic.
+- While Chainflip will do its best to successfully execute any swap with cross-chain messaging, CCM transactions that revert on Solana will result in funds not being egressed.
+In that case the protocol will then send the funds to the fallback address as explained in the Fallback mechanism section.

 Receive call and asset on the receiver program